K. Tsianina Lomawaima

 K. Tsianina Lomawaima (born 1955) is an American interdisciplinary researcher of Indigenous studies, anthropology, history, and political science.
-She is a professor in the School of Social Transformation at Arizona State University.
+She was a professor in the School of Social Transformation at Arizona State University until her retirement in 2021.
 She specializes in the interaction between sovereign Native nations and U.S. federalism, the status of Native people as U.S. citizens, and federal Indian policy particularly in the area of education.
 Her historical focus is the early 20th century.

 Early life

 Kimberly Tsianina Carr was born in 1955.
 She married Hartman H. Lomawaima (Hopi, 1949–2008) in 1980.
 She is the great-niece of Tsianina Redfeather Blackstone.

 Education and positions

 From 1972 to 1974, Lomawaima studied art and pre-medical studies at DePauw University.
 In 1976 she obtained a B.A. degree in anthropology at the University of Arizona, followed by an M.A. in anthropology at Stanford University in 1979.
 She continued to study anthropology at Stanford University, earning a PhD in 1987.
 Her PhD dissertation was called They Called it Prairie Light: Oral Histories from Chilocco Indian Agricultural School 1920–1940.

 In 1988, Lomawaima joined the faculties of Anthropology and American Indian studies at the University of Washington.
 From 1994 to 2014, she was a professor in the department of American Indian studies at the University of Arizona, and she was the head of that department from 2005 until 2009.
-She moved to Arizona State University in 2014.
+She moved to Arizona State University in 2014 where she worked until her retirement in 2021.